posted March 03, 2020

-We love to bring our original jalapeno poppers AKA “The Bomb Bombs” to parties and pot-lucks because they are a mega hit, but sometimes I just get the urge to switch up old classics and so I started thinking of how to re-invent the stuffed jalapeno.
-I got the idea to head to the sweet side for these Raspberry Cream Cheese Jalapeno Poppers because #baconmonth is upon us and I felt like this was the direction my life really needed to go.
-Keep scrolling to the bottom of the post to see the rest of today’s posts for #baconmonth from the best of the best food bloggers around!
+We love to bring our original jalapeno poppers AKA “The Bomb Bombs” to parties and pot-lucks because they are a mega hit, but sometimes I get the urge to switch up old classics, and so I started thinking of how to re-invent the stuffed jalapeno.
+I got the idea to head to the sweet side for these raspberry cream cheese jalapeno poppers because sometimes you want a little sweet and spicy treat.

-Raspberry Cream Cheese Jalapeno Poppers from Hey Grill, Hey
+Ingredients for Raspberry Cream Cheese Jalapeno Poppers

 - 9 medium jalapenos

-- 4 oz softened cream cheese
+- 4 oz. softenend cream cheese

-- 1/4 cup raspberry jelly
+- 1/4 cup raspberry jam/jelly

 - 18 slices bacon